Charlelielataste/Charlelielataste/README.md

 <br>

 <p align="center">
 Hi !👋🏼 I'm Charlelie !
 I live in Marseille.
-Nice to meet you <br>
+Nice to meet you ! 🤝 <br>
-Passionate about computers (hardware and software), new technologies, video games...and coding of course,
+Passionate about computers (hardware and software), new technologies, video games...and coding of course 💻.
 <br>
 In 2022, I chose to change my professional life and become a <strong>developper</strong> to provide digital solutions to problems encountered by everyone.<br>
 <br>